How to Lower Blood Sugar Spikes and How Long It Takes To Come Down

 Main Takeaways

-A continuous glucose monitor (CGM) device can provide you with personalized insight into what causes blood sugar spikes.
-This data can help you prevent future spikes and empower you to make diet and lifestyle choices that align with your blood sugar goals.
+A continuous glucose monitor (CGM) device can provide personalized insight into what causes blood sugar spikes.
+This data can help prevent future spikes and empower you to make healthy lifestyle choices that align with your blood sugar goals.

-One high blood sugar reading should not have a significant impact on your overall health and weight loss goals.
+One high blood sugar reading should not significantly impact your overall health and weight loss goals.
 However, if your glucose levels are consistently trending upward, you should connect with your doctor to discuss the risk of long-term implications.

 Thank you!
 Your submission has been received!